How to pay for coding boot camp

 Income-share agreement or deferred tuition

-With some boot camps, you may be able to defer the cost of your tuition until you get a job.
+With some boot camps, you can defer the cost of your tuition until you get a job.
 App Academy is one example of a boot camp that offers this option.

-Alternatively, some programs, like General Assembly, offer income-share agreements (ISAs).
-These programs cover your tuition in exchange for a percentage of future earnings for a set period.
-The main drawback of an ISA is that if you land a high-paying job, you may end up paying far more than if you had used another option.
+Alternatively, some programs, like General Assembly, offer income-share agreements (ISAs), which cover your tuition in exchange for a percentage of future earnings for a set period.
+The main drawback of an ISA is that if you land a high-paying job, you may pay far more than if you had used another option.

 Some employers may offer to cover boot camp tuition as an investment in their workforce.
 That said, you’ll want to double-check to see if a coding boot camp is an eligible program or if you’d need to attend college to get assistance.